astashov/liftosaur/README.md

 # How to run locally

-If you want to run it locally firstly ensure that you have Node 16 and yarn installed
+If you want to run liftosaur locally firstly ensure that you have Node 16 and yarn installed

 Then comment out the
 ```